Riwe-Technologies/Stellar/Technical-Architecture.md

 ## MoneyGram integration

 MoneyGram is a backend service integration.
-It is not an on-chain component.
+It is not an on-chain component at this stage.
 It sits after wallet settlement.

 ### Payout sequence